Sagui-omics/AAAGs_2018/Session2_ReadAlignment_VariantCalling/fastq/README.md

 These fastqs were created by subsetting data from 1000 genomes low coverage bams (Example: NA18501.mapped.ILLUMINA.bwa.YRI.low_coverage.20130415.bam) available from here: ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/phase3/data/

-We randomly selected six individuals from three 1000 genomes populations: CEU, YRI and PUR (N=18).
+Among three 1000 genomes populations, we randomly selected six individuals/population from CEU, YRI and PUR (N=18).
 To find the names of the individuals we made a popinfo file and searched it using grep and head:
 ```
 grep "CEU" 1KGP3.popinfo.txt | head -n6
 NA06984 NA06984 CEU EUR 1